Health trainers promote healthy living and help people make healthier lifestyle choices.

 - paid or unpaid experience of working with local community groups

-Some employers will also want you to have GCSEs (A* to C) in English and maths.
+Some employers will also want you to have GCSEs at grades 9 to 4 (A* to C) in English and maths.

 You may also need a second community language for some roles.